-I never saw that in the regular 'American' churches.
+I never saw that in the regular American churches.
 After seeing it appear each year in our local Croatian church and realizing it wasn't an accident, but rather something intentional that someone meant to include as part of the crèche scene, and even placed very near the infant Jesus, I finally asked my mother what it was.
 She said very matter-of-factly "It's Christmas wheat, St. Lucy's Christmas wheat."
-"But why, it doesn't fit", I thought, having never seen it elsewhere.
-Again, so matter-of-factly, like it was common knowledge, she said "it symbolizes Jesus, He is the "new wheat".
+I said, "But why?
+It doesn't fit."
+I have never seen it anywhere else.
+Matter-of-factly, like it was common knowledge, she said "it symbolizes Jesus, He is the "new wheat."

 The Cross and Christ's Eucharistic Body, represented in tender, new, spring green, shoots of wheat grass, were so powerful to contemplate next to the infant Jesus as part of the Nativity scene.

 A scene that we display habitually each year to remind us of His birth, but perhaps without directly linking the fact He came to save us through dying on the cross, and was crushed, ground like wheat, for our inequities.
 The juxtaposition of tender, vulnerable baby Jesus, and tender, vulnerable crucified Christ is arresting, but kindly veiled in the form of tender spring wheat.
 It points us to the direction of Good Friday without directly taking us there just yet.

 We can also ponder that the wheat will be made into food for us, as a taste of heaven, through His Body in the Eucharist.
 It is fitting, as well, to note that Bethlehem, Christ's birthplace, actually means house of bread.
 The image of wheat is beautifully reinforced in the name of that 'little town'.